jaepass/commercejs-react-checkout/README.md

 }
 ```

-When you click the checkout button from the cart page, you will be routed to `/checkout` and in which case the
+When you click the checkout button from the cart page, you will be routed to `/checkout` and the
 `generateCheckoutToken()` function will run.
 Upon a successful request to generate the checkout token, you should
-receive an abbreviated response like the below json data:
+receive an abbreviated response like the below JSON data:

 ```json
 {